aynurose/terraform-aws-group1-wordpress/README.md

 - copy public ip of instance and go to your browser -enter

--WORDPRESS application will be installed, use all values from terraform.tfvars (db_name,username,password) and     enpoint of RDS to open Wordpress , then write any names of site , username, password and any email adress but remember your username and password entered, you will use it to sign in to Wordpress website.
+-WORDPRESS application will be installed, use all values from terraform.tfvars (db_name,username,password) and     enpoint of RDS to open Wordpress , then on the second filling page write any names of site , username, password and any email adress but remember your username and password entered, you will use it to sign in to Wordpress website.

 - go to AWS EC2 console, connect to your instance ,connect with instance through connect then run command: